ivoyager/ivbinary_maker/README.md

 # ivbinary_maker

-v0.1 exports data for ivoyager v0.0.14.
+v0.1 exports for ivoyager v0.0.14.

-Converts raw source data into binary or texture files for use in I, Voyager.
+Converts raw source data into binary and texture files for use in I, Voyager.
 * Asteroids - Generate asteroid binaries.
-* Rings - Make a '1D' texture for a Saturn rings shader!
-(The shader is WIP.)
+* Rings - Make a '1-spatial-dimension' texture sampler for rings.shader!
 * Comets - PLANNED.
 * Stars - PLANNED.
 (Stars as shader vertecies!)